-Opinion
+Disclaimer of opinion

-We have audited the financial statements of West Suffolk Council ('the Authority') and its subsidiaries (the 'Group') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
-The financial statements comprise the Authority and Group Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, the related notes 1 to 36 to the Authority Accounts, including the Expenditure and Funding Analysis to the Authority Accounts, the related notes G1 to G3 to the Group Accounts, the Collection Fund and the related notes CF1 to CF3, and the Accounting Policies.
+We were engaged to audit the financial statements of West Suffolk Council ("the Council") and its subsidiaries (the 'Group') for the year ended 31 March 2023.
+The financial statements comprise the:

+- Council and Group Movement in Reserves Statement, - Council and Group Comprehensive Income and Expenditure Statement, - Council and Group Balance Sheet, - Council and Group Cash Flow Statement, - the related notes 1 to 37 to the Authority financial statements and the related notes G1 to G3 to the Group financial statements including a summary of significant accounting policies and including the Expenditure and Funding Analysis, - Collection Fund and the related notes CF1 to CF3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).